Gary E. Stevenson: Church service

 Within the church, Stevenson has served as a bishop and a counselor in a stake presidency.
 He served as president of the Japan Nagoya Mission from 2004 to 2007.

 Stevenson became a member of the church's First Quorum of the Seventy at the April 2008 general conference.
 During his time in the Seventy, Stevenson served both as a counselor and as president of the church's Asia North Area, based in Tokyo, Japan.
 On March 31, 2012, he was released from the First Quorum of the Seventy and sustained as the church's Presiding Bishop.
 Stevenson was released as presiding bishop six days after he was sustained to the Quorum of the Twelve and was succeeded by Gérald Caussé.

 In October 2015, he was sustained as an apostle and member of the Quorum of the Twelve.
 As an apostle, he is accepted by the church as a prophet, seer and revelator.
 He was sustained to the Quorum of the Twelve along with Ronald A. Rasband and Dale G. Renlund, filling vacancies created by the 2015 deaths of L. Tom Perry, Boyd K. Packer and Richard G. Scott.
 This was the first time since 1906 that three new apostles were sustained.
 They are the 98th, 99th, and 100th members of the Quorum of the Twelve Apostles in the church's history.

 Personal life

-Stevenson married Lesa Jean Higley in the Idaho Falls Idaho Temple and have four sons.
+Stevenson married Lesa Jean Higley in the Idaho Falls Idaho Temple, and they have four sons.
 He met his wife while attending USU.